Carnival Conquest

-The Godmother of Carnival Conquest is Lindy Boggs, former US Congresswoman for Louisiana.
+The godmother of Carnival Conquest is Lindy Boggs, former US Congresswoman for Louisiana.

-The vessel is currently homeported in Miami, Florida.

-Incidents

-On 7 July 2013, the ship was diverted to Mobile, Alabama after a tugboat sank in New Orleans, causing a closure to the Mississippi River.
-Carnival then changed the next 7 day cruise roundtrip New Orleans into a 6-day cruise from Mobile to New Orleans.
+The vessel has been homeported at Miami, Florida.
+On 7 July 2013, the ship was diverted to Mobile, Alabama, after a tugboat sank at New Orleans, causing a closure to the Mississippi River.
+Carnival then changed the next seven-day cruise roundtrip New Orleans into a six-day cruise from Mobile to New Orleans.
 Passengers disembarking were provided charter buses to New Orleans.